Geometric Learning and Finsler Metrics in Weighted Projective Spaces: Applications

 This section elucidates the theoretical utility of our hierarchical clustering algorithm using the Finsler metric \( d_F([z], [w]) \) and its rational counterpart \( d_{F,\Q}([z], [w]) \) in the weighted projective space \(\P_{\q}\).
-The primary applications explored are the clustering of rational points in the moduli space of genus two curves, represented as \(\P_{(2,4,6,10)}(\Q)\), and the analysis of rational functions on the projective line in the context of Arithmetic Dynamics, building on collaborative work with Eslam Badr and Elira Shaska \cite{2024-4}.
+The primary applications explored are the clustering of rational points in the moduli space of genus two curves, represented as \(\P_{(2,4,6,10)}(\Q)\), and the analysis of rational functions on the projective line in the context of Arithmetic Dynamics, building on \cite{2024-4}.
 Additionally, synthetic data experiments and comparisons with traditional methods demonstrate the algorithm’s theoretical capabilities.
+The framework also suggests prospective applications to quantum computing, where weighted projective spaces model anisotropic state spaces, offering ideas for noise-aware optimization and entanglement classification.